Erebot/Erebot_farm/README.rst

 * The ``extension_dir`` is set so that PECL and shared extensions can be loaded

-* -A default output directory as been set for xhprof's trace files-

 * ``phar.readonly`` is Off

 * Unicode detection is Off